Class Agnostic Instance-level Descriptor for Visual Instance Search: Instance-Level Feature Detector

 The entire process of instance-level detection is summarized in Algorithm~\ref{alg:algorithm1}.
-The hierarchical decomposition starts from feature set $X$.
-The bisecting is repeatedly applied on $X$ and its subsets.
+The hierarchical decomposition starts from the feature set $X$.
+The bisecting is repeatedly applied to $X$ and its subsets.
 The resulting subsets $S_b$ and $S_w$ do not necessarily correspond to two instance regions.
 Several instances from the same object category are likely partitioned into one subset.
-As a result, one more step ``$getObject(\cdot)$'' (Algorithm~\ref{alg:algorithm1} \textit{Line -- 10}) is undertaken to partition subsets $S_b$ and $S_w$ respectively into spatially connected smaller subsets.
+As a result, one more step ``$getObject(\cdot)$'' (Algorithm~\ref{alg:algorithm1} \textit{Line -- 10}) is undertaken to partition subsets $S_b$ and $S_w$ respectively into spatially connected smaller subsets. ``$getObject(\cdot)$'' simply divides a subset into spatially connected regions by the eight-connectivity criterion, where tiny regions are ignored.
+The detection process results in a list of coherent candidate instances and their masks.
 Two subsidiary conditions are involved in the algorithm.
 Specifically, if a node is dummy according to $\xi(node)$, it will not be joined into the region list. $\bar{c}(node)$ determines whether a node should be bisected further.

-\textbf{Discussion} The advantages of hierarchical decomposition are at least three folds.
-Firstly, it well addresses the issue of object embedding and occlusion.
-In addition, the threshold $\tau_1$ is easier to set than the hyper-parameter \textit{k}.
-The detected regions are the well reflection of the latent instance distribution in one image.
-The top-down decomposition reduces the bias accumulation caused by the bisecting and decreases the scale of the partition as the bisecting goes deeper.
-In the bisecting procedure, the partition could be achieved by NCut~\cite{ncut}.
-Nevertheless, the bisecting clustering is favored over NCut as the latter is much slower.
-Moreover, the decomposition by bisecting clustering is favored because it adapts well to the multi-scale semantic structure of an image, which will be revealed in the experiments.